manifold-systems/manifold/docs/articles/articles.md

   </td>
   <td>
   <p><a href="https://medium.com/@scott_86456/rest-api-vision-with-manifold-cb76774c35">REST API <i>Vision</i> with Manifold</a></p>
   <p>Discover how to use Manifold to enable JSON Schema as your REST API single source of truth (SSoT).
 Scott McKinney
-     explains how code generators slow you down and how to use Manifold to bypass them altogether to improve your API development process.</p>
+     explains how the new Manifold framework connects your JSON Schema and YAML resources directly to Java without code generators, annotated POJOs, or other go-betweens.</p>
   <p><small>medium.com</small></p>
   </td>
  </tr>